CLIAuth/cliauth-docs/docs/source/index.rst

 and offers a *simple* and *intuitive* API, along with an intuitive access control interface and extensive use cases.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project, or refer to the :ref:`quickstart` guide for simple install instructions.
+Check out the :doc:`usage` section for further information, or refer to the :ref:`quickstart` guide for simple install instructions.

 Contents